 “You did that didn’tcha”

 “”Yeah.
-All the girls was grabbing my dick.
+All the girls was grabbin’ my dick.
 Tongues was more than I could stand.”

-“I still loves Jack but I ain’t seen him forever and just one phone call.
+“I still loves Jack but I ain’t seen him forever, just one phone call.
 I figured I was due a little cheatin.’
 Swamp Boy is persistent if nothing.
 He cain’t even sing.
 I hasta pinch him ta git ‘im to hit high notes.”

-“You is livin’ a country music soap opera,” Michael was talking to me from his subconscious, unintentionally speaking country.
+“You is livin’ a country music soap opera,” Michael is talking to me from his subconscious, unintentionally speaking country.

 “You need a girlfriend, dude.
-Just go totally country, move into a trailer, have kids, and kick the dog.”
+Just go totally country, move into a trailer, have kids, and kick the dog,” he recommends.